 Meanwhile, Latifah was also racking up more feature credits for her resumé, including My Life (1993) starring Nicole Kidman, Hoodlum (1997) starring Laurence Fishburne, and Sphere (1998) starring Dustin Hoffman.
 In 1999, The Queen Latifah Show debuted on television.
 The hour-long syndicated talk show ran for two years and gave Latifah the opportunity to interview celebrities, talk to the public, and present relatable issues.

-Latifah continues to work steadily on the big screen.
+Latifah continued to work steadily on the big screen at the turn of the millenium.
 In 2002, she appeared in The Country Bears, Brown Sugar and the musical Chicago, for which she received a Golden Globe nomination for her standout performance as Matron "Mama" Morton.
 In 2003, she landed the co-starring role opposite Steve Martin in the comedy Bringing Down the House, playing an inmate who breaks out of prison to be with a friend she makes via the Internet.
 In 2007, she returned to movie musicals, playing Motormouth Mabel in Hairspray.
 She followed this up with roles in The Secret Life of Bees (2008), Valentine's Day (2010), and Joyful Noise (2012).

-She provided the voice of Ellie in Ice Age: Continental Drift in 2012, and will be reprising her role in the 2016 sequel Ice Age: Collision Course (2016).
-She can also be seen the Christian drama Miracles from Heaven (2016), the biopic King of the South (2017), the fantasy flick War-Angel: The Awakening (2017), and the comedy Girls Trip (2017).
+More recently, she provided the voice of Ellie in Ice Age: Continental Drift in 2012, and reprised her role in the 2016 sequel Ice Age: Collision Course (2016).
+She was also seen the Christian drama Miracles from Heaven (2016) and can be seen in the upcoming the biopic King of the South (2017), the fantasy flick War-Angel: The Awakening (2017), and the comedy Girls Trip (2017).

 Born Dana Elaine Owens in East Orange, New Jersey, Latifah has experience with both sides of the law.
 Although she was arrested in 1996 for assaulting a photographer and in a separate incident for carrying a loaded pistol and possessing marijuana, she comes from a police family (both her father and brother Lance were policemen).
 Tragically, Lance died in an accident while riding a motorcycle Latifah had given him.
 Each year Latifah serves as co-chairman for the Lancelot H. Owens Foundation Inc., established by her mother, Rita Owens, in memory of Lance.
 The foundation provides scholarships to students who excel scholastically, but are lacking the funds to continue their schooling.